aashishjoshisonetel/hipchat-room-message-APIv2/README.md

 Hipchat notification failed!
 401 Unauthorized

+Note:

-A note about the token.
+A short note about the token to be used for authentication.
 My experience has been that this script works fine with a "personal" token only.
 To generate your personal token go to https://yoursitename.hipchat.com/account/api

+This isn't a problem with this script, but what token does the Hip Chat API expect.
+I've tried using an "admin" token but only received 401 failures.